 Tuition Assistance & Veterans Benefits

-If a student will not be receiving any TA for a specific course, and they wish to utilize full Veterans Affairs benefits, please email email@example.com to request an enrollment certification for your course.
-If the Office of Military Affairs does not receive a request, we will assume you are receiving TA for that course.
+If a student will not be receiving any TA for a specific course, and they wish to utilize full Veterans Affairs benefits, they will need to email firstname.lastname@example.org to request an enrollment certification for their course(s).
+If the Office of Military Affairs does not receive a request, we will assume Tuition Assistance is being used for that course.
+Students should keep in mind that Active Duty students and their spouses are not eligible to receive BAH from their GI Bill benefits.

 If a student is receiving chapters 30, 1606 or 1607 veterans benefits, they will use the Web Automated Verification of Enrollment (WAVE) or call the toll free Interactive Voice Response telephone line at (877) VA-ECERT (877-823-2378) to verify their attendance.
 If the student is receiving Post-9/11 GI Bill (Ch.
 33), DEA (Ch.
 35) or VEAP (Ch.
 32) benefits, they don't need to verify their attendance.